Quantum limits for stationary force sensing: Quantum sensitivity limits for stationary systems

 for all values of $S_{\F\F}$.
 In this case, $S_{{\rm sum}}$ attains its minimum, equal to the DQL~(\ref{DQL}), only at $S_{\F\F} = S_{\rm th\,0}$, so that increasing $S_{\F\F}$ further leads to an increase of $S_{\rm sum}$.

-We remark that our expression for the DQL, Eq.~\eqref{DQL}, differs from the result of Ref.~\cite{Clerk_RMP_82_1155_2010}, which amounts to the replacement $\chi^{-1}\rightarrow \chi_{K}^{-1}$ in Eq.~\eqref{DQL}; this would allow $S_{\rm DQL}=0$ for suitably engineered $K$.
+We remark that our expression for the DQL, Eq.~\eqref{DQL}, differs from the result of Ref.~\cite{Clerk_RMP_82_1155_2010}, which amounts to the replacement $\chi^{-1}\rightarrow \chi_{K}^{-1}$ in Eq.~\eqref{DQL} [see Eq.~\eqref{eq:chi-cK-Fourier} with $\K=K$]; this would allow $S_{\rm DQL}=0$ for suitably engineered $K$.
 We ascribe this disagreement to the weaker meter noise uncertainty relation employed in Ref.~\cite{Clerk_RMP_82_1155_2010}, as discussed in Sec.~\ref{sec:intro}.

 Note that in the case of $\Im\K=0$ considered here, Eq.~\eqref{Re_K}, if $\Im S_{x\mathcal{F}}\ne0$, then $\sigma\ne0$ as well.
 According to Ref.~\cite{Miao_PRA_95_012103_2017}, this means the presence of dissipation in the meter.
 Thus, we have obtained the counter-intuitive result that dissipation in the meter can improve the sensitivity under certain circumstances, i.e., in the scenario where the sensitivity is not limited by the available power, $S_{\F\F}\geq S_{\rm thr\,0}$.
 Even though the minimized sum quantum noise $S_{\rm sum}$ saturates to the DQL value~\eqref{DQL} at $S_{\F\F}=S_{\rm thr\,0}$ (at which point $\Im S_{x\F}=0$), the possibility to have $\Im S_{x\mathcal{F}}\ne0$ while retaining quantum-limited sensitivity gives additional flexibility in tuning the meter noise spectral densities.
 An example of such a lossy meter system is provided in Sec.~\ref{sec:spin_system}.